senj/SharpMirror/README.md

 There is also no concept of different users/logins right now, so your network should not be reachable from the outside.

 ## Software Design
-- Each component must work on it's own and can be (de)activated at every time using speach input
+- Each component must work on it's own and can be (de)activated at every time using speech input
 - There is no user input except speech.
 Therefore components must refresh themselfes on a regular basis or support speech commands.

 ## Interface Design
 - Inspired by: https://material.io/design/